trigrass2/av-sched/README.md

 POST localhost:3030/test/test-job-1426783470991
 ~~~

-Response (information can be returned by the callback) :
+Response (directive can be returned by the callback) :

 ~~~
 {
   "ack" : true,
-  "retry" : 1435579200000
-}
+  "retry" : 30000 // The time to wait before the next fire }
 ~~~